top of page

 When I arrive, what will happen?

 When you arrive, you will be greeted at the door by one of the Welcome Team.
-They'll say hello and maybe shake your hand - that's all!
-Oh, and they’ll give you a Bible if you want one.
-Most folk take a Bible from the Welcome Team.
+They'll say hello and maybe shake your hand.
+They’ll also give you a Bible if you want one.
 Then you can go in and sit where you like to wait for the service to begin.

 If I come to a service, how will I know what to do?

-Our services are very simple.
-There will be singing (with words on a screen), reading from the Bible (these will be given to you), prayer and a sermon.
-We only stand up to sing.
-The page numbers for Bible readings are given out, so you won't be wondering where on earth Jonah is in the Bible.
+Our services are very simple and last roughly an hour, with time for fellowship afterwards.
+There will be singing (with words on a screen), reading from the Bible (the reading/s will also be on a screen), prayer and a sermon.
+We only stand up to sing and for the final blessing after the last song.

 Do I have to sing?

-No. If you're uncomfortable singing or don't know the words, no-one will mind.
+If you're uncomfortable singing, no-one will mind.
 Some of the folk who already come don’t know some of the songs, so you won’t stand out.
+A sample of what we sing can be found here.

 What if I have children with me?